raghur/easyblogger/README.md

 easyblogger update -t 'A new title' -l "new,labels" 3295765957555899963
 ```

-You can also update the contents by passing in the --file argument.
+You can also update the contents by passing in the `--file` argument.
-Piping it in works too - use --file -; like so
+Piping it in works too - use `--file -`; like so

 ``` {.sourceCode .bash}
 pandoc -f markdown -  | easyblogger  update -t 'Hello from Pandoc' --file - 3295765957555899963